mykelalvis/FT/Traveller/WORKING/Book 1.md

 ##### of 8+ to hit the target, and if successful, then determine the wounds inflicted.

-The basic throw of 8t is subject to a variety of applicable die modifiers, inclu- ding armorlweapons relation, range, strength of attack (combat or weakened blows), movement status, attacking and defending expertise, and other aspects.
+The basic throw of 8t is subject to a variety of applicable die modifiers, inclu-ding armorlweapons relation, range, strength of attack (combat or weakened blows), movement status, attacking and defending expertise, and other aspects.
 The weapon matrix indicates weaponlarmor relation; the range matrix indicates range effects; the weapon table indicates the effects of strength and dexterity, and of